-The City of Philadelphia reports that pedestrian fatalities occur at a higher rate in Philadelphia than in similar large cities; the pedestrian fatality rate in Philly is double that of New York City.
+The City of Philadelphia reports that pedestrian fatalities occur at a higher rate than in similar large cities; the pedestrian fatality rate in Philly is double that of New York City.

-Vehicle fatalities in Philadelphia and nationwide spiked in 2020 despite the significant drop in overall miles traveled in 2020.
-The Governors Highway Safety Association recorded more than 6,700 fatal accidents involving pedestrian accident victims in the U.S. in 2020 — up 5% from 6,412 the year before, or 21% when factoring in the reduced number of vehicle miles traveled.
-In 2020, pedestrian crashes accounted for 36% of people killed in traffic accidents in Philadelphia.
-Most pedestrian accidents occur during the day, and they commonly take place at intersections or a crosswalk – places where drivers should be most alert for pedestrians crossing.
+Vehicle accident fatalities nationwide spiked in 2020 despite the significant drop in overall miles traveled in 2020.
+The Governors Highway Safety Association recorded more than 6,700 fatal accident occurences involving pedestrian accident victims in the U.S. in 2020 — up 5% from 6,412 the year before, or 21% when factoring in the reduced number of vehicle miles traveled.
+In 2020, pedestrian crashes accounted for 36% of people killed in traffic accident cases in Philadelphia.
+Most pedestrian accident occurrences take place during the day, and this type of accident commonly takes place at intersections or a crosswalk – places where drivers should be most alert for pedestrians crossing to avoid an accident.

-Philadelphia’s most vulnerable pedestrians like children and the elderly are more likely to suffer severe injuries or die after being hit by a car.
-Contact a Philadelphia pedestrian accident attorney as soon as possible after your accident to determine what compensation you might be entitled to for your pedestrian accident injuries.
-Pedestrian accident cases can be complex and you want an experienced Philadelphia pedestrian accident attorney fighting for you.
+Philadelphia’s most vulnerable pedestrians like children and the elderly are more likely to suffer severe accident injuries or die after being in an accident with a car.
+Contact a pedestrian accident attorney as soon as possible after your accident to determine what accident compensation you might be entitled to for your pedestrian accident injuries.
+Pedestrian accident cases can be complex and you want an experienced pedestrian accident attorney fighting for you.